Icinga/icinga2/doc/9-icinga2-api.md

 The Icinga 2 API allows you to manage configuration objects and resources in a simple, programmatic way using HTTP requests.

-The endpoints are logically separated allowing you to easily make calls to
+The URL endpoints are logically separated allowing you to easily make calls to

 * run [actions](9-icinga2-api.md#icinga2-api-actions) (reschedule checks, etc.)